devonfw-ng-adv-training/rxjs-exercises/README.md

 * Fix `dashboard.service`

-Hint: The first two are easy, the dashboard is challenging (and is not meant at all for developers who are new to RxJs).
+Hint: The first two are easy, the dashboard is challenging (and is not meant at all for developers who are new to RxJS).

 However, the dashboard exercise doesn't have to be completed in one go: there are multiple steps and different implementation